Magneto-anisotropic weak antilocalization in near-surface quantum wells: introduction

 \section{introduction}

-Spin-orbit coupling plays a crucial role in spintronics and topological superconductivity for it provides an electronic knob to tweak the spin properties of materials.
+Spin-orbit coupling plays a crucial role in spintronics and topological superconductivity since it provides an electronic knob to tweak the spin properties of materials.
 Moreover, quantum wells made of semiconductors, such as InAs, are considered candidates for exploring topological superconductivity due to their strong spin-orbit coupling.
 A high electron mobility along with epitaxial compatibility (along the $[001]$ direction) with Al has recently made InAs a candidate for studying nontrivial topological signatures in semiconductor-superconductor systems \cite{2021_Dartiailh, 2016_Shabani, 2017_Kjaergaard}.
 Although a strong \textit{atomic} spin-orbit coupling is a precursor to a strong \textit{effective} spin-orbit coupling in a crystalline system, the structural details of a heterostructure can greatly affect spin properties such as the effective spin-orbit strengths as well as the effective g-factor.
 In addition to the spin-orbit coupling, often an in-plane magnetic field is used to break time reversal symmetry and open up a gap in the energy spectrum of the engineered materials in order to achieve emergent properties such as non-trivial topological phases \cite{2021_Dartiailh, 2016_Shabani, 2017_Kjaergaard, 2017_Suominen, 2017_Suominena, 2019_fornieri, 2019_Ren, 2017_Pientka, 2022_Pekerten, 2021_Pakizer, 2021_Pakizera}.
 The goal of this work is to study the effect of the in-plane field and its orientation on the magnetoconductivity and the resulting weak antilocalization signature in a quasi-two-dimensional electron gas.
-Modeling the experimental data with a semiclassical theory, we extract the effective strength of spin-orbit coupling terms and the in-plane g-factor.
-The spin-orbit coupling contains two terms caused by the structural inversion asymmetry (Rashba) and the bulk inversion asymmetry (Dresselhaus).
-The inclusion of in-plane magnetic field allows us to uniquely determine Rashba and Dresselhaus parameters as well as the in-plane g-factor.
-This is in contrast to previous works where the spin-orbit coupling is extracted from a simplified Rashba-only or Dresselhaus-only model which does not lead to unique solutions \cite{2020_Sazgari, 2017_Herling, 2012_Spirito}.
-In our experiments, the quasi-two-dimensional system is an epitaxially grown InAs heterostructure composed of an InGaAs/InAs/InGaAs quantum well.